ghuang582/ML-GUI/README.md

 Outputs evaluation metrics for the selected model.
 Click this tab once you have saved your settings in *3.
 Modelling*
 - Currently only supports k-Nearest Neighbours
-  - Yields accuracy score, k-fold cross validation score and a confusion matrix
+  - Yields accuracy score, k-fold cross validation score and a confusion matrix for classification
+  - Yields accuracy score and k-fold cross validation score for regression